ConacBreslin/technostalgia/README.md

 Bugs identified during development and testing and their solutions can be seen [here](assets/images/buglog.png).
 ### Validation
 - HTML and CSS.
 All pages of the quiz were tested by direct input into [validator.w3.org](https://validator.w3.org/) for html and [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/) for css and errors identified were corrected until no errors were showing in either validator.
-The javaScript in all the .js files was checked by direct input into [jshint](https://jshint.com/) and errors identified were corrected until no more corrections could be made.
-There were residual warnings about unused varaibles that had to be left as the variables were used in the code.
-The final jshint report can be viewed [here](assets/images/jshint.png).

 - Lighthouse Audits.
 The quiz’s Performance, Accessibility, Best Practices and SEO were assessed by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this are [here](assets/images/lighthousereport.png).
 - Manual Testing.
 Extensive use was made of console.log() at every step of the functionality development and each time an error was noted it was addressed before proceeeding.
-The quiz was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+The app was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 It was viewed on a variety of devices.
 Friends and family members reviewed the site to identify bugs and give feedback on user experience.
 The code was submitted for peer-review in Code Institute's peer-code-review channel in [slack.com](https://app.slack.com/).
 ### Testing User Stories from User Experience (UX) Section.
 1. Understand what the website is about.